Swales Aerospace: Acquisition drive beginning in 1995

 Swales set out on an acquisition drive in 1995.
 Around the same time, it ventured from pure engineering to manufacturing satellite hardware and tools for astronauts, such as a popular power wrench.
 Revenues exceeded $75 million in 1997.
 Swales then had 700 employees and was growing quickly.
 Among other projects, the company was manufacturing components for the International Space Station's thermal control system.

 Welch Engineering Ltd. of Pasadena, California, was acquired in December 1998.
 Welch strengthened Swales's control systems offerings, Tom Wilson told the Washington Business Journal.
 The Pasadena location was convenient to the Jet Propulsion Laboratory.
 Welch also had an office in Rockville, Maryland, and about 40 employees.

 NASA accounted for 70 percent of business.
 In the late 1990s Swales designed an instrument package for NASA's Far Ultraviolet Spectroscopic Explorer (FUSE).
 FUSE sought to probe wavelengths that had not yet been observed in a quest to help understand the origins of the universe.
+Jim Pontius, lead structural engineer, pioneered many advancements in low-temperature composites and bonds to facilitate the mission.
 According to Space Business News, Swales was transferring technology from the FUSE project to the Naval EarthMap Observer (NEMO) remote sensing-satellite.

 A team led by Swales was awarded the rights to commercialize NASA's Small Explorer-Lite (SMEX-Lite) spacecraft technology in 1999.
 AlliedSignal Technical Services Corp. and Hammers Co. were partners in the venture.
 Swales was prime contractor on Earth Observing 1 (EO1), a small satellite launched in November 2000.
 Swales was also one of three companies NASA chose in 2000 to develop lightweight spacecraft, new conductivity materials, and other technologies.